junxit/us-congress-bills-111/metadata.md

 - 2010-04-20 — Referred to House Energy and Commerce
 - 2010-04-20 — Referred to House Transportation and Infrastructure
 - 2010-04-20 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-04-21 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2010-04-29 — Committee Consideration and Mark-up Session Held.
+- 2010-04-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-04-29 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2010-05-04 — Committee on Energy and Commerce discharged.
+- 2010-05-04 — Committee on Energy and Commerce discharged.
+- 2010-05-04 — Placed on the House Calendar, Calendar No. 191.
+- 2010-05-04 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-473, Part I.
+- 2010-05-04 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-473, Part I.